Guide last updated by Hester Swift, September 2025

 When an EU case is first registered it is given a reference in the following format:-

-Until the creation of the CFI, case numbers took the form number/year, for example 290/84.
-There was no alphabetic prefix because there was only one court.
+Until the creation of the CFI, case numbers took the form number/year, for example 290/84, and there was no alphabetic prefix.

 The European Case Law Identifier (ECLI)

-The European Case Law Identifier is a uniform resource identifier for online cases.
-ECLIs have been assigned to all EU cases, right back to 1954, and the EU now cites its cases with an ECLI instead of a Reports of Cases (ECR) reference.
-A full ECLI takes the following form:
+The ECLI is a uniform resource identifier for online cases.
+ECLIs have been assigned to all EU cases, right back to 1954, for example example, EU:T:2024:273.
+The EU now cites its cases with ECLIs instead of law report references.
+For more information, see the European e-Justice Portal or the Curia website.

 Printed sources of EU cases

-After the creation of the Court of First Instance (now called the General Court) in 1988 the main Reports of Cases (ECR) series was divided into two sections: Section I published ECJ cases and Section II published CFI/General Court cases, with citations in the following form:
+After the creation of the Court of First Instance (now called the General Court) in 1988, Reports of Cases was divided into two sections: Section I published Court of Justice cases and Section II published CFI/General Court cases.
+An ECR citation looks like this:

-The C series of the Official Journal of the European Union publishes case summaries and court notices.
+Case summaries and court notices are published in the C series of the Official Journal of the European Union (now online-only).

-Selected EU cases also appear in UK publications such as Common Market Law Reports, European Commercial Cases, European Community Cases, All England Law Reports: European Cases (ceased publication in December 2015), Weekly Law Reports and All England Law Reports.
-IALS has these titles.
+Selected EU cases appear in UK publications such as Common Market Law Reports, European Commercial Cases, European Community Cases, All England Law Reports: European Cases (ceased publication in December 2015), Weekly Law Reports and All England Law Reports.
+IALS Library holds all these titles.

 Online sources of EU cases

-All EU cases are available in the case database on the website of the Court of Justice of the EU, Curia, including cases from the authenticated digital Reports of Cases.
+Curia has a database of all EU cases, with links to the authenticated reports published in the online-only Reports of Cases, as well as citations to commentary, and other information.
 Curia also provides numerical lists of all registered cases, with details of pending and dropped cases, cross-references to joined cases and appeals, and links to opinions, judgments and other documents.

-The EUR-Lex website has all EU cases, including the authenticated digital Reports of Cases.
-Each case record on EUR-Lex includes a 'Document information' tab with further details, including law report citations and - under 'Doctrine' - citations to commentary in journals.
+EUR-Lex also has all EU cases, including the authenticated digital Reports of Cases.
+Each case record on EUR-Lex includes a 'Document information' tab with further details, such as law report citations and citations to commentary in journals (under 'Doctrine').

-European Union competition cases, such as antitrust investigations and merger scrutinies, are usually dealt with by the European Commission or national competition authorities.
-EU and national courts hear some competition cases, however.
+European Union competition cases, such as antitrust investigations and merger scrutinies, are usually dealt with by the European Commission or national competition authorities, but some cases are heard by EU or national courts.

 Online sources